onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 with the following effective interpretation:

-* Each element `m` in `M` represents a coherent "probability discourse configuration" in a bounded context.
+* Each element `m` in `M` represents a coherent “probability discourse configuration” in a bounded context.
 This includes:

   * a finite collection of probability claims (for example about chances, frequencies, credences),
   * a finite library of background constraints that are taken as operative in this context (for example Kolmogorov-style rules, decision-theoretic norms),